MTrawinska/Basic-dice-game/README.md

 After that, it's the next player's turn
 - The first player to reach 20 points on global score wins the game

+Used: CSS3/ HTML5 and Vanilla JS.

+Photos from Unsplash, gif from Gimphy.

 Project was completed based on "The Complete JavaScript Course 2020: Build Real Projects!"
-UDEMY
+UDEMY.